lilywxc/Leetcode/Leetcode - Data Structure.md

         return duplicate
 ```
+We can rephrase the problem as finding the entrance point of a cyclic linkedlist, which is the same as [142.
+Linked List Cycle II](#142-Linked-List-Cycle-II)
 In **Phrase 1**, fast pointer moves twice as fast as the slow pointer, until the two pointers meet.
 At intersection, we have
 ```
 2 * (F + a) = F + nC + a, where n is some contant